Geometric Phases and Holonomy in Structured Optical Fields: Discussion

 \section{Discussion}

-We wish to point out that in the literature the term \textit{ geometric phase} is not always used consistently.
+We wish to point out that in the literature the term \textit{geometric phase} is not always used consistently.
 In particular, while for a wave plate the trajectory on the Poincaré sphere is clearly defined and can be parametrized by a real coordinate, this is no longer the case for the corresponding nanoparticle.
 In a nanoparticle, the polarization cannot be always defined or tracked inside the structure in the same way as in a waveplate, and the associated unitary matrices are therefore introduced in a rather formal sense.
 Nevertheless, for nanoparticles, the phase can be obtained by a different procedure, namely by rotating the particle and moving to a different reference frame.

-For the so-called nonlinear geometric phase, there exists an analogy with this approach~\cite{PhysRevLett.115.207403}, however, in this case it is apparently no longer possible, even formally, to introduce a unitary matrix or a closed path on the Poincar\'e sphere.
+For the so-called nonlinear geometric phase, there exists an analogy with this approach~\cite{PhysRevLett.115.207403}, however, in this case it is apparently no longer possible, even formally, to introduce a unitary matrix or a closed path~\cite{suzuki2016commenthigherorderpancharatnamberry} on the Poincar\'e sphere.
 This raises the question of whether all these phases should indeed be termed geometric, or whether the concept of geometric phase should be extended to a broader class of problems.
 We regard the strict delineation of this class of phases in optics as an open question for discussion.

 We further propose to reserve the term \textit{Pancharatnam-Berry phase} exclusively for phases whose geometry coincides with that described here and is associated with the Hopf fibration.
-Other phases, for example, the frequently used illustration (Fig.~\ref{notberry}) based on parallel transport of a tangent vector on a sphere are indeed geometric phases, but they can be misleading when used in discussions of the Pancharatnam–Berry phase, as they are characterized by a fundamentally different geometry.
+Other phases, for example, the frequently used illustration (see Fig.~\ref{notberry}) based on parallel transport of a tangent vector on a sphere are indeed geometric phases, but they can be misleading when used in discussions of the Pancharatnam–Berry phase, as they are characterized by a fundamentally different geometry. {This picture based on parallel transport of a tangent vector on \(S^2\) corresponds not to the Hopf fibration, but to the unit tangent bundle with a different value of Chern class $c_1(TS^2)=2$, which is also the Euler class, whereas the Hopf bundle $S^3\to S^2$ has $c_1=1$~\cite{HatcherVBKT, DavisKirkAlgebraicTopology}.
+Its total space is $L(2,1)\simeq SO(3) \simeq \mathbb{RP}^3$, rather than \(S^3\).
+Thus the two constructions define genuinely different circle bundles over the base $S^2$, even though both have fibre $S^1$.}